Advice Needed - Should I Have a Loop Ileostomy Reversal?

 CrappyColon

-Okay, can you share some details like why you have a loop ileostomy, how much of any colon you have left, any other issues that may affect recovery?
+Okay, can you share some details like why you have a loop ileostomy, how much of any colon you have left, and any other issues that may affect recovery?
 I had a loop ileostomy and no abdominal colon left.
-Mine fell under the colitis but not ulcerative colitis umbrella… a virus or bacterial infection triggered an autoimmune reaction that killed the nerves in my colon paralyzing and making it useless.
-My current issues are not with the reversal itself but with Rheumatoid Arthritis (there’s my autoimmune variant), and after throwing up almost every time I ate for 14 years my brain-gut connection is still trying to sort out this eating multiple times a day thing.
-I have an IRA (ileorectal anastomosis) so end of small intestine hooked up to the lovely 8” of rectum that I have left.
-I had a Dr ask me how I go to the bathroom now… I answered the same way she has a bowel movement except what comes out of me is different since it doesn’t go through that final exit process by way of a colon.
+Mine fell under the colitis but not ulcerative colitis umbrella… a virus or bacterial infection triggered an autoimmune reaction that killed the nerves in my colon, paralyzing and making it useless.
+My current issues are not with the reversal itself but with rheumatoid arthritis (there's my autoimmune variant), and after throwing up almost every time I ate for 14 years, my brain-gut connection is still trying to sort out this eating multiple times a day thing.
+I have an IRA (ileorectal anastomosis) so the end of the small intestine is hooked up to the lovely 8” of rectum that I have left.
+I had a doctor ask me how I go to the bathroom now… I answered the same way she has a bowel movement except what comes out of me is different since it doesn't go through that final exit process by way of a colon.

 Okay